julelang/manual/src/some-questions.md

 Its most obvious feature is that even if an exception is not discussed, it remains clear that it is an exception.
 This solves the ignore issue mentioned for Go's method.

 Simply placing `!` at the end of an exceptional function call indicates that there is no special handling for that exception, but that a possible exception will result in panic.
 This makes it easier to spot potential exceptions in the future, and a senior or new contributor can easily tell when reading the code that whether a function is exceptional.

+**The Proposal for Go's Error Handling**

+An issue ([#71203](https://github.com/golang/go/issues/71203)) was opened for the Go language on January 10, 2025, and was later converted into a discussion ([#71460](https://github.com/golang/go/discussions/71460)).
+This proposal suggests a new syntax for error handling in Go, which bears similarities to Jule's exceptional syntax, with some important differences.
+The fact that Jule is largely influenced by Go and the opening of such a proposal supports our belief that adopting the exceptional design for error handling may be a good approach.

+Although this proposal is not related to Jule, with this proposal and the contributions of Go's large community, we now have more insights into this type of design.
+Therefore, we thank the Go community.

 ### Will Jule always use C++ as backend?